-Follow these steps to copy and paste text and images from other sources into an IT Glue document using the new document editor.
+These steps show how to manually copy and paste text and images from other sources into the IT Glue document editor.

 Copying and pasting text

-- Open Notepad and paste your text to strip it of almost all styling information.
+- Open Notepad and paste your text to strip it of images and almost all styling information.

 - Mac users: paste your text into TextEdit and then click Format > Make Plain Text (Cmd+Shift+T) to strip out most of the styling.

-This will insert the contents of the source document (text, tables, etc.) at the cursor in the target document.
-After that's done, you can reformat the text within the IT Glue editor using headings, bulleted or numbered lists, etc.
+This will insert the text from the source document at the cursor in the target document.
+After that's done, you can format the text in the editor using headings, bulleted, or numbered lists, etc.

 Copying and pasting inline images